MicrosoftDocs/Hololens/hololens/security-limiting-password-use.md

 Windows Hello and FIDO2 devices implement credentials based on the HoloLens device, specifically the built-in Trusted Platform Module secure enclave.
 The TPM enclave stores the private key and requires either a biometric or PIN to unlock it.
 Similarly, a FIDO2 security key is a small external device with a built-in secure enclave that stores the private key and requires a biometric or PIN to unlock it.

 Both options offer two-factor authentication in one step, requiring both a registered device and a biometric or PIN to successfully sign in.
-For more information, refer to the strong authentication with FIDO2 security key graphic which follows:
+For more information, see the strong authentication with FIDO2 security key graphic and process, which follows.

 ### Strong Authentication with FIDO2 security key